of a community

 Institutions can be thought of within two main groups:

-1) Institutional care: provides the
+1) Institutional care:

 mechanisms for providing support for a group in society.